Server¶

 Protocol factory that enforces HTTP Basic Auth.

-like this:websockets.serve( ..., create_protocol=websockets.basic_auth_protocol_factory( realm="my dev server", credentials=("hello", "iloveyou"), ) )
+basic_auth_protocol_factoryis designed to integrate withserve()like this:websockets.serve( ..., create_protocol=websockets.basic_auth_protocol_factory( realm="my dev server", credentials=("hello", "iloveyou"), ) )

-must be provided but not both.By default,
+credentialsorcheck_credentialsmust be provided but not both.By default,

-instances.
-You can override this with thecreate_protocol
+basic_auth_protocol_factorycreates a factory for buildingBasicAuthWebSocketServerProtocolinstances.
+You can override this with thecreate_protocolparameter.- Parameters:

 - Raises: